 Dedicated Research and Academic centre – We at MSCC are committed towards delivering cancer care at an international level which can only be delivered if we are able to do original research and also publish papers relating to clinical or laboratory research in peer-reviewed national and international journals.
 The team of oncologists at MSCC bears a high international and national profile, holding key editorial and contributory positions in various national and international research journals and societies.

-Outreach programmes – We at MSCC believe in reaching out to the community for cancer awareness, screening and onsite diagnosis.
-Head and neck screening camps are routinely organised at nearby villages, health centers and community centers.
-A head and neck screening van with a dedicated staff are equipped with diagnostic facilities for onsite screening.
+Outreach programmes: We at MSCC believe in reaching out to community for cancer awareness, screening and onsite diagnosis.
+Head and neck screening camps are routinely organized at nearby villages, health centres and community centres.
+A head and neck screening van with a dedicate staff is equipped with diagnostic facilities for onsite screening.
 A mobile phone based screening of oral cancer has also initiated.
 The community level health workers are encouraged to send pictures of suspicious oral lesions to oncologists at MSCC.
 After seeing the pictures, oncologists advise further management.
-Similarly, breast cancer screening van equipped with mammogram conducts on-site screening for breast cancer.
+Similarly, breast cancer screening van equipped with mammogram conducts on site screening for breast cancer.